 6. Add more features via plugins

-Even though WordPress comes with loads of features out the box, you can still add new ones.
+Even though WordPress comes with loads of features out the box, you can still add new ones when you build your website.
 To do so, go to Plugins → Add New from the main sidebar.

-There are more than 50,000 plugins available in the WordPress ecosystem!
-Naturally, you don’t need them all.
+To explore more plugins, you can visit the official repository and search for what you need there.
 The best way to navigate this vast space is to browse through the Popular and Recommended plugin lists:

 Look through these two tabs and pick the plugins that seem interesting/valuable to you.
 Also, here’s our own list of recommended plugins that most websites should have.